firebase/FirebaseUI-Flutter/packages/firebase_ui_storage/doc/storage-image.md

 ### Loading indicator

-Loading indicator placeholder will show a `CircularProgressIndicator` under `MaterialApp` and `CupertinoActivityIndicator` under `CupertinoApp`.
+Loading indicator placeholder will show a `CircularProgressIndicator` under `MaterialApp`, and `CupertinoActivityIndicator` under `CupertinoApp`.

 You can customize `size`, `color` and `strokeWidth` of the loading indicator: